harindukorala/GreenHouseGasProj/README.md

 - GPS sensor : GPS data
 - Dashcam : Video data

 We have connected the above sensors to a Raspbery Pi 4 via serial and bluetooth(OBD sensor) communication links.
-Python Client application deployed in the Raspbery Pi is responsible for collecting, pre-processing and locally storing sensor data.
-Furthermore, it transmits sensor data to a database hosted in a cloud server via REST API calls.
+Python scripts deployed in the Raspbery Pi is responsible for collecting, pre-processing and locally storing sensor data.
+Furthermore, they transmit sensor data to a database hosted in a cloud server via REST API calls.

 We have developed a Python Flask Web Application and hosted it in a cloud server.
 The APIs in the flask appliction are used to :
 - Store sensor data into the database